 NEURELIS PRIVACY NOTICE

-Neurelis (“Neurelis”, “we”, “us”, “our”) respects your privacy and is committed to protecting your Personal Information.
+Neurelis, Inc. (“Neurelis”, “we”, “us”, “our”) respects your privacy and is committed to protecting your Personal Information.
 This Privacy Notice describes the types of Personal Information we collect and our practices for using, maintaining, sharing, and protecting it.
 It also describes the rights and choices you may have with respect to your Personal Information and how you may contact us about our privacy practices.
-This Privacy Notice applies to visitors to Neurelis websites (neurelis.com, valtoco.com, myneurelis.com, letstalkseizures.com, and other Neurelis-owned websites) (the “Sites”), as well as clinical trials, products, and services (collectively, the Sites and other Neurelis services are referred to as the “Services”).
-This Notice does not apply to the collection and use of certain employment-related information.
-If you are a current or former Neurelis job applicant, employee, owner, director, officer, or contractor, please Contact Us for the appropriate notice.
+This Privacy Notice applies to visitors to Neurelis websites (including but not limited to neurelis.com, valtoco.com, myneurelis.com, letstalkseizures.com, valtocoprograms.com, neurelismedicalaffairs.com, valtocowebinars.com and other Neurelis-owned websites that link to this Privacy Notice) (the “Sites”), as well as clinical trials, products, and services (collectively, the Sites and other Neurelis services are referred to as the “Services”).

 For the purposes of this Privacy Notice, “you” and “your” means you as the user of the Services.